 How to find the right keywords

-There’s no point stuffing as many keywords as possible on your site and hoping for the best.
+Any solid beginner’s guide to keywords will tell you; there’s no point stuffing as many keywords as possible on your site and hoping for the best.
 Instead, figure out which keywords are the most relevant to your small business.

 These will bring the right people to your website.
 People who are searching for your specific product or service and are likely to become a new customer.
 But how do you find the right keywords for your small business?